BlogRenting in Colombia

 Showing original language

-Renting a room is not like renting an empty apartment.
-Here you're not just looking for someone who pays on time.
-You're looking for a person who will live near your things, share the kitchen, bathroom, living room, schedules, and sometimes your peace of mind.
-That's why the ad can't be improvised.
+Renting out a room is not like renting out an empty apartment.
+Here, you aren't just looking for someone who pays on time.
+You are looking for someone who is going to live near your belongings, share the kitchen, bathroom, living room, schedules, and sometimes, your peace of mind.
+That is why the ad cannot be improvised.

-The worst way to post a room is to upload three photos and write "room available, info on WhatsApp".
-That fills you with curious people, repeated questions, and visits that don't fit.
-The best way is to say from the start what's included, what rules there are, and what type of person you're looking for.
+The worst way to list a room is to upload three photos and write “room available, info via WhatsApp.”
+That fills you up with curious people, repetitive questions, and visits that aren't a good fit.
+The best way is to state from the start what is included, what the rules are, and what type of person you are looking for.

-There's already a more comprehensive guide on how to rent your room and earn extra money in Colombia.
-This one goes more directly to the posting: how to build the ad to get a good tenant, filter without sounding rude, and protect your home before opening the door.
+There is already a more comprehensive guide on how to rent your room and earn extra money in Colombia.
+This one goes straight to the listing: how to put together an ad to get a good tenant, filter without sounding rude, and protect your home before opening the door.

 Quick answer

 • Post the full price.
-Rent, utilities, internet, deposit, and what's included.
+Rent, utilities, internet, deposit, and what it includes.

-• Explain rules from the ad.
-Visits, kitchen, schedules, pets, noise, partner, and cleanliness.
+• Explain rules in the ad.
+Visitors, kitchen, schedules, pets, noise, partners, and cleaning.

-• Don't post the exact address.
-Use neighborhood/zone and share precise location only with filtered candidates.
+• Do not post the exact address.
+Use the neighborhood/area and share the precise location only with vetted candidates.

 • Filter before showing.
-Job/studies, move-in date, length of stay, and budget.
+Studies/work, move-in date, length of stay, and budget.

-• Put everything in writing.
+• Leave everything in writing.
 Even for a room, a simple agreement prevents fights.

 A room is rented with trust, not just price

 Price matters, of course.
-But in a room the deciding factor is usually trust.
-The interested person wants to know if the place is quiet, if utilities are included, if there are reasonable rules, and if the person renting seems serious.
-You, as the owner or apartment roommate, want to know if that person will pay, respect, and coexist.
+But for a room, the deciding factor is usually trust.
+The interested person wants to know if the place is quiet, if utilities are included, if there are reasonable rules, and if the landlord seems serious.
+You, as an owner or roommate, want to know if that person is going to pay, respect boundaries, and live well with others.

-That's why the ad must do two jobs at the same time: attract those who fit and gently scare away those who don't.
-If you don't accept pets, say so.
-If you don't want nighttime visits, say so.
-If you're looking for someone for at least three months, say so.
-It's better to get fewer good messages than twenty chats from people who would never work out.
+That is why the ad must do two jobs at the same time: attract the right fit and gently scare away the wrong one.
+If you don't accept pets, say it.
+If you don't want late-night visitors, say it.
+If you are looking for someone for at least three months, say it.
+It is better to receive fewer good messages than twenty chats from people who were never going to work out.

 Before posting: check if you can rent that room

-If you own the property, the path is simpler: you set conditions, prepare an agreement, and post.
-If you're a tenant and want to sublet a room, first check your contract.
+If you own the property, the path is simpler: you define conditions, prepare an agreement, and post.
+If you are a tenant and want to sublet a room, check your contract first.
 Many contracts prohibit subletting without the owner's authorization.
-Skipping that can get you into an unnecessary problem.
+Skipping that can get you into unnecessary trouble.

-For urban housing, Colombia has the Law 820 of 2003, which regulates rental contracts for properties intended for housing.
-You don't need to become a lawyer, but it's good to be clear that the agreement should be serious: rent, duration, obligations, utilities, delivery, and termination.
+For urban housing, Colombia has Law 820 of 2003, which regulates lease agreements for properties used as housing.
+You don't need to become a lawyer, but it is a good idea to be clear that the agreement must be serious: rent, duration, obligations, utilities, move-in/out, and termination.

-My practical recommendation: even if it's just a room, put something in writing.
-It can be a simple contract or a signed agreement with cohabitation rules, inventory, and payment conditions.
+My practical recommendation: even if it is just a room, leave something in writing.
+It can be a simple contract or a signed agreement with house rules, inventory, and payment terms.
 Informality works until it stops working.

 What the ad should include

-The ad should answer what the person would ask before visiting: how much it costs, what's included, where it is, who they live with, if it's furnished, if it has a private bathroom, what rules there are, and what documents or deposit you ask for.
-If that information doesn't appear, the chat becomes an interrogation.
+The ad should answer what the person would ask before visiting: how much it costs, what it includes, where it is located, who they live with, if it is furnished, if it has a private bathroom, what the rules are, and what documents or deposits you require.
+If those details don't appear, the chat turns into an interrogation.

 TopicWhy include itClear example

-UtilitiesAvoids fights over electricity, water, gas, or internet."Includes utilities up to normal use; does not include air conditioning".
+UtilitiesAvoids fights over electricity, water, gas, or internet.“Includes utilities for normal use; does not include air conditioning”.

-VisitsIt's cohabitation, not just a rental."Visits allowed until 9 p.m.; no overnight stays".
+VisitorsIt's living together, not just a lease.“Visitors allowed until 9 p.m.; no overnight guests”.

-KitchenThe shared kitchen is usually the first conflict."Kitchen use, assigned fridge space, cleaning after cooking".
+KitchenThe shared kitchen is usually the first source of conflict.“Kitchen access, assigned fridge space, clean up after cooking”.

-CleanlinessAvoids "I thought..." from the first week."Weekly cleaning shifts for bathroom and common areas".
+CleaningAvoid “I thought that…” from the first week.“Weekly cleaning rotations for the bathroom and common areas”.

-Don't post the exact address.
-Use neighborhood, zone, or broad reference point: Laureles, Chapinero, San Fernando, Cañaveral, Centro, near such university.
-The precise address is shared once you've filtered the person and are going to coordinate a visit.
+Do not post the exact address.
+Use neighborhood, zone, or a broad reference point: Laureles, Chapinero, San Fernando, Cañaveral, Downtown, near such-and-such university.
+The precise address is shared once you have vetted the person and are coordinating a visit.

 Llaves, checklist y fotos para publicar una habitación en arriendo

-Before showing the room, organize price, rules, photos, and filter questions.
+Before showing the room, organize price, rules, photos, and screening questions.

 You don't need to sound like a real estate agency.
 You need to sound clear.
-A good room ad talks about cohabitation, not just square meters.
-This template works because it tells the interested person what there is, how much it costs, and what they need to answer to move forward.
+A good room ad talks about coexistence, not just square meters.
+This template works because it tells the interested party what is available, how much it costs, and what they must answer to move forward.

 Template to copy and adapt

 Room for rent in [neighborhood/zone], [city].
-Room [furnished/unfurnished], with [private/shared bathroom], access to [kitchen/washer/internet].
-Price: $[rent] COP monthly [includes/does not include] utilities.
-Looking for [student/worker], organized, responsible person for minimum stay of [time].
-Rules: [visits, noise, cleanliness, pets, partner].
-To schedule a visit, tell me your occupation, move-in date, estimated length of stay, and budget.
+Room [furnished/unfurnished], with [private/shared bathroom], access to [kitchen/washing machine/internet].
+Price: $[rent] COP per month [includes/does not include] utilities.
+Looking for a [student/worker], orderly, responsible, and for a minimum stay of [time].
+Rules: [visitors, noise, cleaning, pets, partner].
+To schedule a visit, tell me your occupation, move-in date, estimated stay, and budget.

 Adjust the tone to your case.
 If it's a family home, say so.
 If it's an apartment shared with young professionals, say so.
-If it's coliving with several rooms, say so.
-The goal is not to please everyone; it's for the right person to say "this fits me".
+If it's a coliving space with several rooms, say so.
+The goal is not to please everyone; it is so the right person says “this fits me perfectly.”

-Upload at least five photos: complete room, bed or space for bed, closet, bathroom, kitchen, or common area.
-If there's a desk, window, balcony, washer, parking, or private bathroom, show it.
-People rent faster when they understand the space without having to imagine.
+Upload at least five photos: the full room, bed or space for a bed, closet, bathroom, kitchen or common area.
+If there is a desk, window, balcony, washing machine, parking space, or private bathroom, show it.
+People rent faster when they understand the space without having to imagine it.

-Before taking photos, clear cables, clothes, trash, personal products, and documents.
+Before taking photos, clear away cables, clothes, trash, personal products, and documents.
 Open curtains.
 Use daylight.
-Don't use exaggerated filters.
-If the room is simple, that's fine; make sure it looks clean, organized, and real.
+Do not use exaggerated filters.
+If the room is simple, that's fine; just make sure it looks clean, tidy, and real.

 If you share common areas, show just enough.
-Don't post photos where faces, personal data, license plates, documents, or apartment security details appear.
+Do not post photos where faces, personal data, license plates, documents, or apartment security details are visible.
 Trust also means protecting privacy.

 How to filter before opening the door

-In a room, the visit is not just showing a property.
-You're inviting someone to see the place where you live or where others live.
-Filtering beforehand is not distrust; it's common sense.
+For a room, a visit is not just showing a property.
+You are inviting someone into the place where you or others live.
+Filtering beforehand isn't about distrust; it's common sense.

-1. From what date do you need to move?
+1. What date do you need to move in?

 2. How long are you looking to stay?